Latest News

 Trackers of Europe's stockpiles of gas must also keep an eye on Italy's reserve output.
 This suggests that regional gas consumption may be increasing just as storage injections reach their peak growth period this year.

-These are the opinions of the columnist, who is also an author.
+These are the opinions of a columnist, who is also an author.
 This column is great!
 Open Interest (ROI) is your new essential source of global financial commentary.
 Follow ROI on LinkedIn, X and X. Listen to the Morning Bid podcast daily on Apple, Spotify or the app.
 Subscribe to the Morning Bid podcast and hear journalists discussing the latest news in finance and markets 7 days a weeks.

 (source: Reuters)